PyVRP/PyVRP/docs/source/setup/why_pyvrp.rst

 Why choose PyVRP?
 =================

-There are several additional open-source vehicle routing solvers, including `VROOM <https://github.com/VROOM-Project/vroom/>`_, `jsprit <https://github.com/graphhopper/jsprit>`_, or implementing a solver yourself using the building blocks provided by `OR-Tools <https://github.com/google/or-tools>`_.
+There are several alternative open-source vehicle routing solvers, including `VROOM <https://github.com/VROOM-Project/vroom/>`_, `jsprit <https://github.com/graphhopper/jsprit>`_, or implementing a solver yourself using the building blocks provided by `OR-Tools <https://github.com/google/or-tools>`_.
 Why choose PyVRP for your route optimisation, rather than one of those alternatives?
-On this page we try to give a structured answer to this question, by comparing features and project-specific strengths and weaknesses.
+This page aims to help you decide through a structured comparison of features and project-specific strengths and weaknesses.

 Feature comparison